ghalib-bello/4Dsurvival/4Dsegment/README.md

 This code will generate a KM plot saved in the `/4DSurvival_results` shared/mounted directory, as a PNG file named `RESULTS_demo_KMplot_DL.png`

-#### Generate predictions with saved prediction models
+#### Generate predictions with saved prediction model
 As described in the previous section ('**Train & validate deep learning network**'), after training and validation of the 4D*survival* deep learning model, the final trained model is saved as an HDF5 file under the `/4DSurvival_results` mounted directory.
 This saved 4D*survival* model can be used to generate predictions/risk scores for new patients for whom *raw* mesh motion data is available (i.e. output of 4D*Segment*).
 Below, we outline this process:

 For the new batch of patients, their raw cardiac MRI scan data (in the form of grey-scale images in NIfTI format), should have already been run through 4D*Segment*, which will carry out segmentation of these images, non-rigid co-registration, mesh generation and motion tracking.
 If 4D*Segment* completes successfully, it should output a `data` folder with similar contents as described above under the '**Overview**' section, i.e. (1) `subjnames.txt` (file containing IDs of all subjects whose raw MRI data was successfully processed by the 4D*Segment* pipeline); (2) subfolders labelled with subject IDs; (3) `matchedpointsnew.txt` (file containing mapping required for mesh-downsampling). **NOTE**: since new patients are not expected to have survival outcome data, `surv_outcomes.csv` file (described above in the `Overview` section) should be absent from the `data` folder.
 Once we confirm all the aforementioned criteria are met, the next step would be to convert the output of 4D*Segment* into a format that can be fed into the saved 4D*survival* model to generate predictions.
-Assuming the 4D*Segment* output `data` folder was mounted on `/4Dsegment_output` and the saved model was saved in `/4DSurvival_results`, the following commands can be used:
+Assuming the 4D*Segment* output `data` folder was mounted on `/4Dsegment_output`, the following commands can be used:
 ```
 cd /4DSurv/setup
 python3 inputdata_setup.py /4Dsegment_output